GwadeSteve/Solo-Typing-Game/ReadMe.md

 Whether you're a student, professional, or simply looking to enhance your typing skills, Typing Master provides an enjoyable and effective way to become a faster and more accurate typist.
 Sharpen your fingers, embrace the challenge, and become a typing master!

+You can try the game directly from here : https://typing-master-gs.netlify.app/

 ## Key features

  - Engaging and interactive typing game